Mario Più

 Mario Piperno (born on 26 August 1965, in Livorno, Italy), known by his stage name, Mario Più, is an Italian DJ.

 His 1999 single, "Communication", also known as "The Communication Song", is notable for being mainly constructed from the interference caused on improperly shielded audio equipment when a GSM mobile telephone rings nearby.
+The Ringtone sample that can be heard is from the Motorola MicroTAC International Series of GSM Mobile Telephones.
+In the same year, he also released an album, Vision.